 One of the subtlest and most surprising legacies of the First World War—which the United States entered 105 years ago, when the country declared war on Germany on April 6, 1917—is its effect on our language.
-Not only were newly named weapons, equipment, and military tactics being developed almost continually during the War, but the rich mixture of soldiers’ dialects, accents, nationalities, languages, and even social backgrounds—particularly after the introduction of conscription in Great Britain in 1916—on the front line in Europe and North Africa produced an equally rich glossary of military slang.
+Not only were newly named weapons, equipment, and military tactics being developed almost continually during the War, but the rich mixture of soldiers’ dialects, accents, nationalities, languages, and even social backgrounds (particularly after the introduction of conscription in Great Britain in 1916) on the front line in Europe and North Africa produced an equally rich glossary of military slang.

 Not all of these words and phrases have remained in use to this day, but here are 20 words and phrases that are rooted in First World War slang.